visionnlp/VisionNLP-Courses/SQL for Data Analytics/README.md

 # Course: SQL for Data Analytics - with SQL Server

-Are you a data scientist or Data Analyst interested in learning more about how to analyze data and improve your SQL skills?
+Are you a data scientist or Data Analyst interested in learning more about how to analyze the data and improve your SQL skills?
 Then this live online course is for you.

 **SQL for Data Analysis - with SQL Server** is a online class taught live by experts from leading Companies like Bajaj.